phyleria/Codility-Solutions/README.md

-# Codility Solutions
+# DSA Solutions
-This contains day to day solutions on codility exercises using javascript
+This contains day to day solutions on DSA exercises using javascript